iknowjason/CMLab/files/chef/chef-lab-guide.md

     sudo chef-server-ctl reconfigure
     ```
     Nice job!
 Now the server should be listening once again on TCP/443.
 If you want to verify this you can verify the listening service and make a test connection using openssl:

     ```bash
     sudo netstat -tulpn | grep 443
+    ```
+    Test the connection using openssl.
+You should see the TLS handshake and the self-signed certificate:

+    ```bash
     openssl s_client -connect chef.acme.local:443
     ```